Monster on the Campus: Plot

 Blake learns that the coelacanth has blood plasma preserved by gamma rays.
 If it gets into the bloodstream of an animal or person, it causes them to revert to a more primitive state temporarily.
 He realizes that he might have received a dose of the irradiated plasma.
-If so, then Blake has been reverting to a throwback troglodyte with large hands, feet, dark skin, heavy body hair, and prominent brow ridges.
+If so, then Blake has been reverting to a troglodyte with large hands, feet, dark skin, heavy body hair, and prominent brow ridges.

-He decides to take a few days off at Dr. Howard's remote cabin.
+He decides to take some days off at Dr. Howard's remote cabin.
 Blake plans to learn whether he is the beast.
-Blake rigs the cabin with cameras on trip wires to record whatever happens and injects himself with coelacanth plasma.
+He rigs the cabin with cameras on trip wires and injects himself with coelacanth plasma.
 His caveman self wrecks the room, trips the camera's wires, and is photographed.
 He grabs an axe and leaves.

 While driving to the cabin, Madeline runs off the road and crashes when the caveman appears in her headlights.
-A local forest ranger arrives and calls the Dunsford police for help.
+A local forest ranger arrives and calls the Dunsfield police for help.
 The caveman carries the unconscious Madeline into the forest, with the ranger in pursuit.

-Madeline comes to and struggles with the beast.
-The forest ranger shoots the caveman when she breaks free, but he throws his axe, killing the ranger.
-The caveman collapses.
-Blake, once again himself, returns to the cabin and develops a photo, showing it to Madeline, who does not understand and asks why the beast is wearing Blake's clothes.
+Waking up, Madeline struggles with the beast.
+The ranger shoots the caveman when she breaks free.
+The caveman then kills the ranger with his axe and collapses.
+Blake, once again himself, returns to the cabin and develops a photo, showing it to Madeline.

 Lt.
 Stevens, Detective Sgt.
 Powell and Dr. Howard arrive at the cabin.
 Blake tells them that he not only knows who the murderer is, but where to find him.
 Out in the woods, he explains to Howard what his experiment proved and injects himself with coelacanth plasma.
 Again transformed into the caveman, he chases Howard, forcing the two detectives to shoot him.
 As the beast lies dying, he slowly transforms back into Blake.